 (a) Contractor.
 Contractor acknowledges that in the course of performance of its obligations pursuant to this Agreement, Contractor may obtain certain proprietary information of Citizens.
 Contractor agrees that all information communicated by Citizens to Contractor that is marked, identified, or, under the circumstances, clearly identifiable as proprietary to Citizens, shall be received in confidence, shall be used only for purposes of this Agreement and shall not be disclosed by Contractor without the prior written consent of Citizens other than to Contractor’s employees, representatives, or legal counsel who need to know the Information for Contractor’s performance of this Agreement and who Contractor has similarly obligated to maintain such Information in confidence.

 (b) Citizens.
 Citizens acknowledges that in the course of performance of its obligations pursuant to this Agreement, Citizens may obtain certain proprietary information of Contractor.
-Citizens agrees that all information communicated by Contractor to Citizens that is marked, identified, or, under the circumstances, clearly identifiable as proprietary to Contractor, shall be received in confidence, shall be used only for purposes of this Agreement and shall not be disclosed by Citizens without the prior written consent of Contractor other than to Citizens’s employees, representatives, or legal counsel who need to know the Information for Citizens’s performance of this Agreement and who Citizens has similarly obligated to maintain such Information in confidence.
+Citizens agrees that all information communicated by Contractor to Citizens that is marked, identified, or, under the circumstances, clearly identifiable as proprietary to Contractor, shall be received in confidence, shall be used only for purposes of this Agreement and shall not be disclosed by Citizens without the prior written consent of Contractor other than to Citizens’ employees, representatives, or legal counsel who need to know the Information for Citizens’ performance of this Agreement and who Citizens has similarly obligated to maintain such Information in confidence.

 5.2 Standard of Performance and Limited Warranty.
-Contractor represents and warrants that it will perform the Services hereunder in a professionalgood and workmanlike manner in accordance with the Highest Standard Industry Practice.
+Contractor represents and warrants that it will perform the Services hereunder in a professional manner in accordance with the Highest Standard Industry Practice.
 "Highest Standard Industry Practice" shall mean, for the purposes of this Agreement, the exercise of that degree of skill, diligence and prudence which would reasonably and ordinarily be expected from a skilled and experienced independent contractor engaged in the same type of undertaking as set forth herein, under the same or similar circumstances, except insofar as inconsistent with any applicable law.
-Contractor represents andwarrants that it possesses the necessary skills, capabilities, and expertise required to fulfill its obligations under this Agreement.
+Contractor represents and warrants that it possesses the necessary skills, capabilities, and expertise required to fulfill its obligations under this Agreement.
 THE FOREGOING REPRESENTATION AND WARRANTY IS IN LIEU OF ALL OTHER WARRANTIES OR REPRESENTATIONS, EXPRESS OR IMPLIED.

-IMPLIED, INCLUDING WITHOUT LIMITATION, THE WARRANTIES OF MERCHANTABILITY OR FITNESS FOR A PARTICULAR PURPOSE WITH RESPECT TO THE SERVICES RENDERED OR PRODUCTS OBTAINED FOR CITIZENS.
-ALL PRODUCTS OBTAINED BY CONTRACTOR FOR CITIZENS ARE "AS IS, WHERE IS, WITH ALL FAULTS".

 5.3 Independent Contractor.
 Contractor shall be an independent contractor with respect to the performance of all Services for Citizens hereunder, and neither Contractor nor anyone employed by Contractor shall be deemed for any purpose to be the employee of Citizens in the performance of any Services hereunder.
 Citizens shall have no direction or control of Contractor or its employees, agents, representatives and subcontractors, except as provided herein and in the results to be obtained.
 No provisions herein shall be construed as creating a joint venture or other association between the parties.

-parties whereby any party shall be liable for the acts, either of omission or commission, of the other.